mdkashem/examProBdApp/README.md

 - POST: /login
     - to login as a regular user
 - GET: /take/quiz
-    - to take a exam
+    - to take an exam
 - POST: /submit/quiz
     - to submit the quiz with the selected answers
+- GET: /user/info
+    - to user's information
+- GET: /logout
+    - to logout
 # DATABASE TABLES
 ![](./images/data_table.PNG)